jeffreyperdue/ase-456-individual-project/ARCHITECTURE_TOUR.md

 ---

-This architecture tour should help you understand how PetLink is organized and where to find different parts of the code.
+This architecture tour should help you understand how Petfolio is organized and where to find different parts of the code.
 Remember: the key is that everything is organized by feature, making it easy to understand and modify specific parts of the app without affecting others!